korias24/HaskellTurtleGraphics/README.md

 			(p1 `mappend` p2) `mappend` p3

 The first two laws are always true - because the idle program does not do anything at all and because it is instantaneous, the net effect on a Turtle program is to just execute p.

 The associativity law is also true with >*> being mappend.
 Note that with >*> as mappend, we will never run p2 before p1 finishes and p3 before p2 finishes so that the order will always be p1 > p2 > p3, where a > b indicates that program a runs before b.

-The project code is organized as follows (I used the stub cabal package provided by Chalmers for the assginment).
+The project code is organized as follows (I used the stub cabal package provided by Chalmers for the assignment).
 All code is in src.

 	1. TimeStep
 		This holds all of the code relating to the abstract program and parallel program class discussed above, where by program we mean any program that takes some object and does some operations on it.
 So this type class can be used for programs that are specific to animating rabbits, or animating a lion, or animating even two objects at once (as a pair), etc. - it is defined in as general a way as possible.

 	2. Utils
 		This contains helpful utility files for the project.
 The only one I needed was the HGLUtils module, which converts from the Turtle world to the HGL world.

 	3. Turtle
 		This module contains the code defining the Turtle object used for this project, as well as its pen.

 	4. TProgram
 		This module contains all of the code implementing the Turtle programming language itself, such as the operations defined above.
 It also has the code for the textual and graphical interfaces, and for all of the other cool examples that can be drawn with the Turtle programming language.